8-year-old sets out to become youngest to climb towering El Capitan

 Sam Adventure Baker understood his assignment.

-The Colorado 8-year-old sets out Monday to become the youngest person to reach the summit of El Capitan in California's Yosemite National Park.
+The Colorado 8-year-old set out Tuesday to become the youngest person to reach the summit of El Capitan in California's Yosemite National Park.

 Sam and Joe Baker will climb in a four-person team.
 One person climbs ahead of the others and sets the ropes for the others to follow.
 His dad said Sam will try to lead one of the sections, or "pitches," of the climb.